aelshehawy/academic-kickstart_ash/content/home/blog_ash.md

  # CSS class.
  css_class = ""
 +++

-Take a look at my personal [blog](https://5e569afd22ee0f0007c2250c--ashrakatelshehawy.netlify.com/landing/).
+Take a look at my personal [blog](https://5e569ddfda1c820008d2ea0f--ashrakatelshehawy.netlify.com/landing/).
 The main emphasis of my blog is to make academia more accessabile for Arab Researchers.
 I will post here about opportunities that I learn about as I navigate the academic world.
 Other than that, I will be posting about fascinating things I learn through my travel and in my home country.
 Expect some movie and book reviews.

+{{< figure library="1" src="alexandria_copy.jpg" title="" >}}